-Our discussion and analysis of the North Yuba Water District's financial performance provides an overview of the District's financial activities for the year ended June 30, 2019.
+Our discussion and analysis of the North Yuba Water District's financial performance provides an overview of the District's financial activities for the years ended June 30, 2020 and 2019.
 Please, read it in conjunction with the District's basic financial statements, which begin on page 7.